-Effective decisions can only be made with a robust process and an effective evaluation of all the factors.
+Effective decision making is only possible with a robust process and an effective evaluation of all the factors..

-We often find it hard to make decisions, particularly collective decisions where people and emotions are involved, which can all too readily paralyse us in to inactivity.
+We often find it hard to make decisions, particularly collective decisions where people and emotions are involved.
+This can all too readily paralyse us in to inactivity.

-In this decision making training programme you will learn how to set the context around which decision must be taken, how to evaluate all factors involved to develop possibilities, how to assess each possibility against set criteria, to identify the best option and then how to develop that into a successful decision.
+In this decision making training programme you will learn how to set the context around which decision must be taken.
+Then learn how to evaluate all factors involved to develop possibilities and how to assess each possibility against set criteria.
+Finally, identify the best option and learn how to develop that into a successful decision.

 This programme brings a robust process to assist anyone who has to make long-lasting, effective decisions.

 Understand the strategy – learn to put the decision you are making in to context.

 Evaluate factors – focus on the factors involved and not specifically the problem facing you to widen your options, expand your thinking and look at all options objectively.

 Make the right decision – some of the best decisions carry the most potential risk.
 The trick is to understand the potential risks and mitigate them; whilst reinforcing success.

 Communicate the message – It is not enough simply making the right decision; the right decision needs to be effectively communicated to ensure all employees buy-in to the plan.
 The decision taken will also require constant re-evaluation to ensure it remains successful and on track.